cash-777/2Dof-robot-arm-IK-solver/README.md

 1.set L1 and L2 (the length of your arm segments) on line 8 and 9

-2.set the x and y coordinates of your desired end effector locationon line 32 and 33
+2.set the x and y coordinates of your desired end effector location line 32 and 33